conan-io/docs/integrations/jenkins.rst

 You can use `Jenkins CI` both for:

 - Building and testing your project, which manages dependencies with Conan, and probably a conanfile.txt file
-- Building and testing conan binary packages for a given conan package recipe (with a conanfile.py)
+- Building and testing conan binary packages for a given conan package recipe (with a conanfile.py) and uploading to a conan remote (Artifactory or conan_server)

 There is no needed any special setup for it, just install conan and your build tools in the Jenkins machine and call the needed ``conan`` commands.